From acting to journalism: The life and career of Rachel Lewis Hilburn

 “From WHQR Public Media in Wilmington, North Carolina, this is Coastline.
 I’m Rachel Lewis Hilburn.”

 I listen to her show “Coastline” almost every week—in the car on the way to work, walking to class or making my morning coffee.
 The show covers an expansive array of topics.
-From being queer in Wilmington to escaping from Nazi Germany, Hilburn never ceases to find interesting people and stories to highlight.
+From being queer in Wilmington to escaping from Nazi Germany, Lewis Hilburn never ceases to find interesting people and stories to highlight.

 Though the show is always centered around her ever-fascinating guests, the relaxed precision in her voice invites listeners in.
 She has a particular talent for allowing people to become great storytellers.
 As someone who regularly conducts interviews, I wondered, how does she do it?